PlummersSoftwareLLC/Primes/PrimeRuby/solution_2/README.md

 ![Parallelism](https://img.shields.io/badge/Parallel-yes-green)
 ![Bit count](https://img.shields.io/badge/Bits-unknown-yellowgreen)

-This implements single threaded Numo solution (ruby's verison of numpy), multithreaded solution using Ractor and a hybrid multithreaded numo solution.
+This implements single threaded Numo solution (ruby's version of numpy), multithreaded solution using Ractor and a hybrid multithreaded Numo solution.
 There seems to be a flaw in Numo that causes a slow down when using more than 2 Ractors.

 ## Run instructions